NORTHERN EXPOSURE FOR LESS

 STOCK UP AT THE GROCERY STORE

 Save even more by shopping at budget grocery stores such as Bónus and Krónan.
 Don't miss skyr, Iceland's signature cultured dairy product similar to yogurt, and if you like licorice, you'll love the candy aisle.
-Visit Kolaportið Flea Market to try traditional Icelandic food like harðfiskur (dried fish), rúgbrauð (geothermally baked rye bread), flatkökur (flatbread), and for the brave, hákarl (fermented shark).
+Stop by the Kolaportið Flea Market to try traditional Icelandic food including harðfiskur (dried fish), rúgbrauð (geothermally baked rye bread), flatkökur (flatbread), and for the brave, hákarl (fermented shark).
 Whale meat is controversial, expensive, and mostly for tourists now.

 TAKE A FOOD TOUR WITH A LOCAL

 Sample many of Iceland's culinary highlights without spending a lot by taking a walking food tour led by locals.
-The Reykjavík Food Walk offers the chance to try five or six eateries, which would typically cost you more if you just went on your own individually.
+The Reykjavík Food Walk offers the chance to try five or six eateries for less than you'd typically spend going on your own individually.
 Try everything from lamb stew to rye ice cream, and learn about Icelandic culture.

 SPLURGE ON LUNCH

 Iceland does have excellent restaurants serving creative spins on traditional and international cuisines.
-So if you're looking to splurge and try some of the local highlights, consider going during lunch when prices tend to be significantly lower.
-Lunch can be about half the price of dinner at upscale spots like Kopar, Kol, and Grillmarkaðurinn.
+If you're looking to splurge and try some of the local highlights, consider going during lunch when prices tend to be significantly lower.
+Lunch can be about half the price of dinner at upscale spots such as Kopar, Kol, and Grillmarkaðurinn.
 And keep in mind that tipping is not customary.

 SAVE ON DRINKS